drivendataorg/prize-winner-template/README.md

 **Data**: You do not need to include the raw data provided in the competition.
 If your solution has additional data that it needs, you can create a `data` folder and include that in your archive.

+Note that the example README and README template are python specific.
+If you are using another programming language, you may need to adjust the references and tools.

 ## Example submission

 The example submission is based on the [benchmark](https://www.drivendata.co/blog/genetic-attribution-benchmark/) for the Genetic Engineering Attribution Challenge.
 The goal is to provide an example README that covers all necessary information for a winning submission.
 Code is provided for reference to help understand the example README.